tronunes/G4_StylizedPlatformer/README.md

 # G4_StylizedPlatformer
-Metropolia/StadinAm collaboration project: stylized platformer game
+Metropolia/StadinAO collaboration project: stylized platformer game

+=== Disclaimer ====
+Assets have been made with student license and should not be monetized.